gnosischain/posdao-test-setup/README.md

-# OpenEthereum proof-of-stake test setup
+# POSDAO test setup

-This is an integration test of AuRa POSDAO with seven OpenEthereum nodes running locally from the genesis block.
+This is an integration test of AuRa POSDAO with seven OpenEthereum (or Nethermind) nodes running locally from the genesis block.

 To test a migration from POA to POSDAO, please use another branch: [`migrate-poa-to-posdao`](https://github.com/poanetwork/posdao-test-setup/tree/migrate-poa-to-posdao#readme).

-## Requirements
+## Ethereum client installation

+### OpenEthereum

 To integrate with [OpenEthereum](https://github.com/openethereum/openethereum), the following structure of folders is assumed:
 ```